Deep exclusive electroproduction of $\pi^0$ at high $Q^2$ in the quark valence regime

 Data were binned into 12 $\phi$ bins by 5 $t'$ bins.
 The different structure functions appearing in the $\pi^0$ electroproduction cross section were extracted by exploiting their specific $\phi$ dependencies, minimizing the $\chi^2$ between the number of experimental and simulated events:

 where the sum runs over all $12\times5$ bins for each ($x_B, Q^2$) setting. $N_i^{exp}$ is the total number of events in bin $i$ with corresponding statistical precision $\sigma_i^{exp}$.
-The number of simulated events in bin $i$ is computed by convoluting the acceptance and resolution of the experimental setup with the kinematic dependencies of each of the structure functions ($d\sigma_L/dt+\epsilon d\sigma_T/dt$, $d\sigma_{TT}/dt$, $d\sigma_{LT}/dt$ and $d\sigma_{LT'}/dt$) that make up the cross section (see Eq. \ref{DVMPCrossEquation}).
+The number of simulated events in bin $i$ is computed by convoluting the acceptance and resolution of the experimental setup with the kinematic dependencies of each of the structure functions ($d\sigma_T/dt+\epsilon d\sigma_L/dt$, $d\sigma_{TT}/dt$ and $d\sigma_{LT}/dt$) that make up the cross section (see Eq. \ref{DVMPCrossEquation}).
 These structure functions are the free parameters of the $\chi^2$ minimization.
+An example of these fits and the numerical values all the extracted structure functions are shown in the supplemental material \cite{SMref4}.
+The helicity-dependent structure function $d\sigma_{LT'}$ is extracted by a similar fit to the difference in yield for events with opposite helicities.
 Bin migration effects from one kinematic bin to another due to resolution and radiative effects are incorporated into the simulation and are up to 10\% depending upon the kinematic bin.
 Cross sections are only reported for the 4 lowest $t'$ bins; the additional highest $t'$ bin in the analysis is only used to evaluate bin migration to the lower $t'$ bins.
 The systematic uncertainty associated with the bin migration is assessed by varying the selection cut on the missing mass-squared, for each kinematic bin.
-Figure~\ref{Figfitting} shows the four structure functions and their $\phi$ dependence measured at one of the settings.
-The helicity-dependent structure function $d\sigma_{LT'}$ is extracted by a similar fit to the difference in yield for events with opposite helicities.
+The $d\sigma_T/dt+\epsilon d\sigma_L/dt$, $d\sigma_{TT}/dt$ and $d\sigma_{LT}/dt$ values extracted from the fit show a degree of correlation of around 10\% at low $t'$, but this correlation reaches 90\% at large $t'$ due to the loss of full azimuthal acceptance in the detector.